enj/website/content/en/docs/tasks/administer-cluster/kms-provider.md

 ### Deploying the KMS plugin

-Ensure that the KMS plugin runs on the same host(s) as the Kubernetes master(s).
+Ensure that the KMS plugin runs on the same host(s) as the Kubernetes API server(s).

 ## Encrypting your data with the KMS provider